pearu/f2py/doc/developers_guide.rst

 Preprocessing Directives
 ++++++++++++++++++++++++

-fparser2 retaines preprocessing directives as nodes in the parse tree but does not interpret them.
+fparser2 retains preprocessing directives as nodes in the parse tree but does not interpret them.
 This has been implemented in `C99Preprocessor.py` as a number of classes that have names with the prefix `Cpp_`.
-This allows fparser2 to parse code successfully that contains preprocessing directives but reduces to valid Fortran if the directives are omitted.preprocessing directives are represented by a
+This allows fparser2 to parse code successfully that contains preprocessing directives but reduces to valid Fortran if the directives are omitted.

 Similarly to comments, the readers represent preprocessing directives by a dedicated class `CppDirective`, which is a subclass of `Line`.
-This allows to detect directives early on and attempt to match their classes only for source lines of that type.
-Matching of directives is done in the same place as include statements to make sure that they are recognized at all locations in a source file.
+This allows directives to be detected early and matches to be limited to source lines that are instances of `CppDirective`.
+Matching of directives is performed in the same place as include statements to make sure that they are recognized at all locations in a source file.

 Most directives are implemented as subclasses of `WORDClsBase` or